Vicente Starikoff

-Vicente Starikoff Ibarra (born 23 October 1995) is a Chilean footballer who plays as a centre-back for Chilean Segunda División side Deportes Colina.
+Vicente Starikoff Ibarra (born 23 October 1995) is a Chilean former footballer who played as a centre-back.

 Career

 Vicente did all lower in Universidad Católica but his debut was in Rangers de Talca.

+In 2023, Starikoff joined Deportes Colina in the Segunda División Profesional de Chile.
+He left them in January 2023.

+Post-retirenment

+Starikoff graduated as a psychologist at Universidad Mayor and has worked in sport psychology.